christopher-hakkaart/nf-workshops/workshops/templates.md

 nf-core --version
 ```

-> This is written for most recent nf-core tools 2.13
+> This is written for the most recent nf-core tools 2.13

 ## Getting started